18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

    * Detail PD or “Unclassified Set of Duties”
    * Effective Date

-3. People Ops submits personnel action to HR and the employee may begin their detail on the effective date
+3. People Ops will submit the personnel action to HR and the employee will begin their detail on the effective date

 4. The detail can only be submitted for a time period of no more than 120 days.
 The detail can then be extended for another 120 days If the HM and the employee’s supervisor agree to extend.